 In October, the Russian justice system itself sentenced four individuals linked to the prolific REvil ransomware operation.

-Bitdefender recommends that you keep your devices and software up to date with the latest security patches issued by your vendor, to limit the possibility of compromise via a software weakness.
+Bitdefender recommends keeping your devices and software updated with the latest security patches to limit the possibility of compromise via a software weakness.
 Be wary of unsolicited communications via SMS or email asking for your personal information or urgent action.
 When in doubt, use Scamio, our clever scam-fighting chatbot.
 For peace of mind, always have a dedicated security solution running on both your phone and computer.

 tags